"I love PSHE because we learn how to be kind, how to manage emotions and share our thoughts and feelings."

 Dreams and Goals

 Each Puzzle starts with an introductory assembly and song, generating a whole school focus for adults and children alike.
 We also have dedicated celebration days to expose the children to educational news and events to support our PSHE curriculum.
 For example Empathy Day, Diversity Day and Anti-Bullying Week.
-We have also recently celebrated Mental Health Week and raised over £200 for charity by dressing up in green.
+We have also celebrated Mental Health Week and raised over £200 for charity by dressing up in green.
 Take a look here

 You will find some useful information below which you can also use to support your children at home.